MaheshTK/MaheshTK.github.io/_posts/2016-08-03-manipulating-pdf-files.markdown

 The _**pdftk**_ has most commonly used functionalities except cropping and stamping.
 It is distributed under [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) making it possible to use for commercial purposes like in office work.

 While CPDF is more powerful and is best choice for personal uses, PDFTK is a general purpose licence which can be used at any application.

+The main advantage of these programs is that these are free, portable, efficient and powerful.
+It is also possible to use a scripting language to batch process files.

 ### Operating single file